ShubhaPokharel/MethodOverridingPractice/README.md

 We can prevent overriding by using the final keyword in the method.If we use the final keyword in a class you cannot extend that final class  Also, if we use the final keyword in a varible, no modifications are allowed for that varible.
 We cannot change the values.The values are fixed.

 While overriding, the return method's data type must be the same with its return(varible) data type.
-The return methods take the inputs,process the inputs and return the results to the caller.
+The return methods take the inputs, process the inputs and return the results to the caller.